Rlegaspi562/Visualization-of-Sentiment-Analysis-of-Yelp-reviews/README.md

 ![](pictures/Silverlake%20Wordcloud.PNG)

 ### *If the code does not render on github, please copy the link and paste on https://nbviewer.jupyter.org/ .
-Also, please free to message me!
+Feel free to message me too!